AV-Odyssey/AV-Odyssey/README.md

 ### Run Evaluation on AV-Odyssey

-We now provide example code for evaluation the Video-Llama model.
+We now provide an example code for the evaluation of the Video-Llama model.

+1. Download the AV-Odyssey data from [[Huggingface](https://huggingface.co/datasets/AV-Odyssey/AV_Odyssey_Bench)] and put it into your specified folder.

+2. Download the pre-trained weights of the evaluated model.
 You need to install all the required packages of the evaluated model.

+Then, run

 ```
 python evaluation.py
 ```

+We specify the model in evaluate.py.